Karamir-dev/cura-config/.github/ISSUE_TEMPLATE/bew_filement_test_issue_template.md

+---
+name: New filament
+about: Use this template for tracking new features.
+title: "[DATE]: [FEATURE NAME]"
+labels: tracking issue, needs triage
+---
 ### Manufacturer or Reseller of the Filament

 <!-- Mention the manufacturer or reseller of the filament you have tested. -->